ljerezchaves/ofswitch13/doc/source/ofswitch13-description.rst

 The only required modification to the |ns3| source code for ``OFSwitch13`` integration is the inclusion of the new OpenFlow receive callback in the ``CsmaNetDevice`` that is invoked for packets successfully received by the device.
-The module brings the patches for including this receive callback into recent |ns3| versions (since 3.22).
-The patches are available under ``utils`` directory.
+The module brings the patches for including this receive callback into recent |ns3| versions, available under ``src/ofswitch13/utils`` directory.
 Note the existence of a *csma* patch for the receive callback inclusion, and an optional *doc* patch that can be used for including the ``OFSwitch13`` when compiling Doxygen and Sphinx documentation.
 For older versions, users can apply the *csma* patch and, if necessary, manually resolve the conflicts.

 The ``OFSwitch13`` module versions 2.0.0, 2.0.1 and 2.0.2 (latest) have been
 tested with |ns3| versions 3.22, 3.23, 3.24.1, and 3.25.
 They are fully
 compatible with ``ofsoftswitch13`` library release 2.0.x.
 It is strongly recommended to use the latest module version for better results.
-Please, avoid the use ``OFSwitch13`` versions prior to 2.0.0, which are not considerable as stable versions.

 References
 ==========